Derivations of quandles: Derived Quandles

-denote the set of all derivations with respect to the quandle action $\phi$ of $Q$ on $X$.
-Notice that, if $\phi$ is the trivial quandle action, then a derivation is simply a quandle homomorphism, and hence $\Der_\phi(Q, X)= \Hom(Q, X)$, the set of all quandle homomorphisms from $Q$ to $X$.
-Further, we remark that if $X$ is a trivial quandle, then for any action $\phi$ of $Q$ on $X$, $\Der_\phi(Q, X)= \Hom(Q, X)$.
-See Example \ref{example-derivation-quandle} for a computation of the derivation set.
-Given a non-trivial action $\phi$ of a quandle $Q$ on a non-trivial quandle $X$, it is possible that the set $\Der_\phi(Q, X)$ is empty.
-However, we can always find non-trivial actions of $Q$ on $X$ for which this set is non-empty, which we illustrate as follows.
-Let $S_x \in \Inn(X)$ be an inner automorphism of the quandle $X$ such that $S_x \ne \id_X$.
-Consider the action $\phi: Q \to \Conj\big(\Aut(X)\big)$ given by for all $q \in Q$.
-Then the map $f:Q \to X$ defined as for $q \in Q$, is clearly an element of $\Der_\phi(Q, X)$.
+Following are some examples of derivations: \begin{itemize} \item If the action of $Q'$ on $A$ is trivial, then every quandle homomorphism from $Q$ to $A$ is a derivation. \item If $A$ is a trivial quandle, then for any action of $Q'$ on $A$, every quandle homomorphism is a derivation. \item Let $T_x \in \Aut(A)$ be such that it fix the point $x \in A$.
+Consider the action $Q \to \Conj\big(\Aut(A)\big)$ given by $q \mapsto T_x$ for all $q \in Q$.
+Then the constant map $Q \to A$ given as $q \mapsto x$, $q \in Q$, is clearly a derivation. \end{itemize}